vtempest/ai-research-agent/README.md

 * NPM Tests --  `npm run test` to run many tests custom to your data

+> Being is Becoming: Whatever the future of search can be, that is what it must become.

 #### 🤖🔎 STREAM: Search with Top Result Extraction & Answer Model